Beximus/SummerScholarshipNotes/SummerScholarshipProgressNotes.md

    *  Work out a better developmment and testing timeline
 * ##### 24 Nov
     * I came in to uni for a few hours on sunday to make up time and do some more work on the projec.
 I basically did some more work building node packages and different methods of building the Alexa skill.
 I made some progress but still got a bunch of errors.

+### 25/11/19 - 29/11/19
+#### Week Two Questions/Concerns:
+* What to do about the lack of Arts Access Aotearoa API
+* Build a separate skill or develop Ed's Further
+* Build with jovo to add google assistant to the scope?
+* Potentially expand other event databases if Arts Access isn't an option
+* Meet with Gillian

+* ##### 25 Nov
+  * Today the goal is to organize a progress meeting with Gillian and develop a basic alexa skill using Jovo and the Eventfinda API to test its viability.
+Also look into other event database API's in case the Arts Access Aotearoa one does not eventuate.